tdwg/dwc/docs/rdf/index.md

 dwc:basisOfRecord | Use only with literal value strings consisting of the local name component of Darwin Core class IRIs.
 Use `rdf:type` to refer to IRIs that describe the type of the resource. dwc:dynamicProperties | Expected to contain JSON as a literal.
 Communities of practice might choose to use other vocabularies or develop their own vocabularies to express this sort of content directly as RDF.

-<sup>8</sup> No Darwin Core terms defined by Darwin Core (as opposed to those imported from Dublin Core) have domain or range declarations as a part of their definitions.
-However, the five terms in the ```dwc:``` namespace listed in the table above are defined to be ```rdfs:subPropertyOf``` of ```dcterms:date```, which has the range ```rdfs:Literal```.
-Under the extensional entailment rule ext4 listed in section 7.3.1 of the [RDF Semantics 2004 W3C Recommendation](http://www.w3.org/TR/2004/REC-rdf-mt-20040210/#RDFSExtRules), these terms can be inferred to have the range ```rdfs:Literal```.
+[8]: No Darwin Core terms defined by Darwin Core (as opposed to those imported from Dublin Core) have domain or range declarations as a part of their definitions.
+However, the five terms in the `dwc:` namespace listed in the table above are defined to be `rdfs:subPropertyOf` of `dcterms:date`, which has the range `rdfs:Literal`.
+Under the extensional entailment rule ext4 listed in section 7.3.1 of the [RDF Semantics 2004 W3C Recommendation](http://www.w3.org/TR/2004/REC-rdf-mt-20040210/#RDFSExtRules), these terms can be inferred to have the range `rdfs:Literal`.
 However, the [RDF 1.1 Semantics W3C Recommendation](http://www.w3.org/TR/rdf11-mt/) does not include these extensional entailment rules.
 Nevertheless, it is reasonable to expect that date properties should have literal values, with datatype attributes whenever possible.

 ### 3.5 Darwin Core convenience terms that are expected to be used only with literal values (normative)